streamdata-gallery-organizations/sendgrid/_listings/sendgrid/whitelabeldomainsidipsip-delete-openapi.md

   /suppression/invalid_emails/{email}:
     delete:
       summary: Delete Suppression Inval Emails Email
+      description: |-
-      description: "**This endpoint allows you to remove a specific email address from the invalid email address list.**\n\nAn invalid email occurs when you attempt to send email to an address that is formatted in a manner that does not meet internet email format standards or the email does not exist at the recipient\u2019s mail server.\n\nExamples include addresses without the \u201C@\u201D sign or addresses that include certain special characters and/or spaces.
-This response can come from our own server or the recipient mail server.\n\nFor more information, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Suppressions/invalid_emails.html)."
+        **This endpoint allows you to remove a specific email address from the invalid email address list.**

+        An invalid email occurs when you attempt to send email to an address that is formatted in a manner that does not meet internet email format standards or the email does not exist at the recipient???s mail server.

+        Examples include addresses without the ???@??? sign or addresses that include certain special characters and/or spaces.
+This response can come from our own server or the recipient mail server.

+        For more information, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Suppressions/invalid_emails.html).
       operationId: suppression.invalid_emails.email.delete
       x-api-path-slug: suppressioninvalid-emailsemail-delete
       parameters: